Americans with Disabilities Act Notice

 ADA Accommodation Written Testimony

 Qualified individuals are eligible to submit written public hearing testimony via an online portal.
-As an eligible individual submitting written testimony, the person’s name and position will be listed on the committee statement for the legislative bill, gubernatorial appointment, agency budget, or amendment, with a notation that the testimony was submitted as ADA Accommodation Written Testimony.
+As an eligible individual submitting written testimony, the person’s name and position will be listed on the committee statement for the legislative bill, gubernatorial appointment, agency budget, or amendment, with a notation that the testimony was submitted as ADA Accommodation Written Testimony, and the person's testimony will be included in the hearing transcript.

 If you are a qualified individual and would like to submit ADA Accommodation written testimony on a legislative bill, a gubernatorial appointment, an agency budget hearing, or an amendment scheduled for public hearing, go to the “Committees” heading on the left side of the home page.
 From there you will go to the hearing schedule and select the specific hearing to find a link to submit ADA Accommodation written testimony.
-ADA Accommodation written testimony is allowed once the public hearing has been scheduled and must be submitted and verified prior to 12:00 p.m.
-CST on the last work day prior to the public hearing.
+ADA Accommodation written testimony is allowed once the public hearing has been scheduled and must be submitted and verified prior to 8:00 a.m.
+CST on the morning of the public hearing.

 The hearing schedule may also be reached by going to the online calendar and selecting the date of the public hearing, then selecting “Hearing Schedules.”